 If you use a prepaid card, it won’t have any influence on your credit score, good or bad.
 If you’re looking to rebuild your credit, consider a secured credit card as a better option.
 It’s similar to a prepaid card in that you have to make a deposit to get the card, but it’s actually a credit card.

 Yes, they do keep track of purchases.
 Almost all prepaid gift cards require some form of registration where they collect different data about you: name, address, zip code, phone number, etc.

 Can I use a prepaid card for pre-authorization and security deposits?

-You may technically be able to, but you may not want to.
-When you offer a card for a deposit for services such as hotel rooms or car hires, or in-flight purchases, the company will ‘lock’ funds on the card for the duration of the hire and you won’t be able to use it until the final bill has been settled and cleared.
+In some cases, you may be able to, but you probably don’t want to do it.
+When you offer a card for a deposit for services such as hotel rooms or car hires, or in-flight purchases, the company will ‘lock’ funds on the card for the duration of the hire, and you won’t be able to use it until the final bill has been settled and cleared.